 Power BI – All you wish to know about Dashboards

 Power BI dashboards present your latest data in one consolidated view, regardless of where the data lives.
-Simply choose what data appears on your dashboard, and then use Power BI tools to present the data in compelling visualizations—maps, gauges, treemaps, bubble charts, funnel diagrams and many more.
+Choose what data appears on your dashboard, and then use Power BI tools to present the data in compelling visualizations—maps, gauges, treemaps, bubble charts, funnel diagrams and many more.

 Here are some tips for working with dashboards that you can put into action right now.